Inspections from the Tourism Department!

 For a fee:

-- We can apply for a Certificate equivalent to the First Occupation License.
+- We can apply for a Certificate equivalent to the First Occupation License when applicable (depending of the characteristics and location of your property).
 This will involve some considerable costs (surveyor’s fees, Town Hall fees and our fees).
 Please contact us for more information if you need help with this.

 What we CANNOT do for you.
 We cannot attend the inspection of your property.
 This is something that you must do yourself or with the help of your property management agent. (the inspector speaks fluent English, so language won’t be a problem).